makwaijun/personalwebpagev2/content/blog/post1.md

 It took the better part of one and a half-ish days over the long weekend to get this up and running.

-I had been mulling *for a long time* on having my own personal website.
+I had been mulling *for a long time* to built my own website.

+The world is relentlessly digitising.

-With the world relentlessly digitising, I cannot help but feel that our very essence of being - identity, knowledge, etc are bits just waiting to be harvested.
-People upload themselves to the omnipotent cloud through a great many channels and its clear to me why - our digital twins has been weaved in with our hearts and minds across in all aspects of life;  Our careers, relationships, hobbies to name a few.
+It is almost impossible to thrive in the modern world without having our very essence of being - identity, knowledge, and more - digitised in some way .
+People upload themselves to the omnipotent cloud through a great many channels, giving birth to a digital twin.
+For better or worse, this twin represents us across all aspects of life;  Our careers, relationships, hobbies to name a few.

+I believe that there is much more to an individual than curated pictures, comments and memes.
+This digital twin however, is a hollow shell.
+Lacking the heart and warmth of ourselves.

+So how does one fill this shell?

-Surely, one should aspire to have better control over this phenomenon?
-And so I endeavor to build my own website.
-To build a viewing window into my own mind, on my own terms.
+In an attempt to do so, I endeavoured to build my own website.
+To build a viewing window into my own mind and on my terms.
 A digital footprint with WJ's stamp of approval.

 Fairly early into the process, I preconceived this project to be a highly personalised one - a digital trail that ought be customisable and built by my own hands.
-As a result, I steered away from prebuilt options like Wordpress or Wix - though as a beginner, it was impossible to run away from prebuilt templates, as seen here.
+As a result, I steered away from prebuilt options like Wordpress or Wix - though as a beginner, it was impossible to run away from prebuilt templates, ~~as seen here ~~ (update: adapted to make my own Hugo template).

-In the longer run, I intend to use this site to keep track of developments in my thinking and, at the same time, as a creative outlet and a repository of passions.
-I envision and hope that his would remain active for many years to come, and could be an interesting time capsule to revisit ideas new and old.
+In the longer run, I intend to use this site to keep track of developments in my thinking, a creative outlet and a repository of passions.
+I envision and hope that his would remain active for many years to come.
+It would be an interesting time capsule to revisit ideas new and old.

 ## How was this built?